Vinaygond/Vinaygond.github.io/_posts/2024-11-10-Cease-and-Desist-from-𝕏.md

 ---
-title: "The $500K Tool That Got Me a Cease-and-Desist from X"
+title: "The $500K Tool That Got Me a Cease-and-Desist from 𝕏"
 date: "2024-11-10"
 author: "Vinay Kumar Gond"
-description: "How I turned $15 into $500K with a lead-scraping tool that got the attention—and legal wrath—of X (formerly Twitter)."
+description: "How I turned $15 into $500K with a lead-scraping tool that got the attention—and legal wrath—of 𝕏 (formerly Twitter)."
 ---

 # The $500K Tool That Got Me a Cease-and-Desist from X